Skip to main content

 Create your Plan of Work in MyPack Portal (MyPack Portal > Student Homepage > Planning and Enrollment Tile Tile> Graduate Plan of Work).
 You may save in-progress work and submit it at a later date.
 You may make changes at any time up until submission.
 Detailed instructions for entering the POW are available here.

 No. Only list courses that apply toward your degree requirements.
 Students should not list more courses/hours above those required.
-For example, masters students should only list the 30-31 hours of coursework that earns them their degree.
+For example, Masters students should only list the 30-31 hours of coursework that earns them their degree.
 Doctoral Students should list 72 hours of courses and research that earn them their degree.
 It is not necessary to list research hours beyond the 72 hours.

 You may add a course that is restricted or needs departmental approval if you contact the instructor via email and get written permission to enroll– clearly explain why you cannot self-enroll and/or how you meet the prerequisites for the course you wish to be enrolled.
 Once you have written approval, forward the email to jagrego2@ncsu.edu so the Graduate Programs Coordinator can manually process your course enrollment.

 The Graduate School requires students to complete and submit an Audit Request form AFTER registering for the course using Enrollment Wizard.
-Completed forms should be submitted to the Graduate School for processing, graduate-school@ncsu.edu.
+Completed forms should be submitted to the Graduate School for processing, at graduate-school@ncsu.edu.
 IMPORTANT: audit request forms should be submitted to the Graduate School before Census Day.

 Financial Category

 Student fees are determined by the number of credit hours students are registered for.
-First semester students have extra fees for their first semester only.
+First-semester students have extra fees for their first semester only.
 What a student pays in fees is posted on CCEE Graduate Student Central under Current Graduate Students>Tuition & Fees

 There are two possibilities: